beccadax/swift-evolution/proposals/0000-require-final-on-protocol-extension-methods.md

 out what's going on.
 Without the `final` keyword, in other words, avoiding conflicts when you write your code instead of discovering them when you compile it is much more difficult.

+### Mark specific conflicting members

+Rather than marking an entire conformance as permitted to allow conflicts, we could force users to mark specific conflicting members.
+For instance, in the `Turnable`/`SpimsterWicket` example used above, `turningRepeatedly(_:)` itself would have to be marked in some way.

+The main issue I see is that, in many cases, a conformance is added in a different file or even module than the conflicting declaration, so there's no convenient place to put the attribute.
+This is basically the same reason there's no equivalent of `override` for implementations of protocol methods.

+This would also require more declarations, but I don't necessarily think that would be a bad thing.